falkr/designscience/pages/preparation.md

 These steps form a cycle, since the validation may reveal more knowledge about artifact and context, which motivates another round.

-# Evaluation or Validation
+# Evaluation and Validation

 By now it should be obvious that it is not enough to just come up with an artifact, but that it is necessary that we find out and demonstrate how effective this artifact is in solving the problem we designed it for.
-If it doesn't solve the problem, it's useless.[^3]
+If an atifact doesn't solve the problem, it's useless.

+Finding out that the artifact does not work as intended does not mean you get a bad grade in the thesis.
+Understanding why something does not work can also be valuable knowledge, that is helpful to create another artifact.

 Let's first talk about what we call **evaluation**: